Montreal-Quakers/website/_pages/covid-19.md

 ## Mandatory Health Precautions for Any In-Person Meeting <span class="stanchor"><a name="precautions"></a></span>
 * If you're experiencing COVID symptoms, please stay home.
-* For the month of October, we'll be requiring vaccine passports for all (meaning children under 12 will be unable to attend for now).
+* For now, we require vaccine passports for all.
+Unvaccinated children under 12 are welcome on the first Sunday of the month.
 * Disinfect hands at the entrance.
 * Wearing a mask, covering nose and mouth, is mandatory at all times.
 * Details for contact tracing will be collected by the greeter.